-However, fiscal equivalence theory has been little concerned with decision-making within functional units.
-The supply process is either left unspecified or it is assumed that the mobility of persons (and of firms, a fact rarely mentioned) automatically induces these units to cater for individual preferences.
-This criticism also applies to a closely related concept of fiscal federalism, namely 'voting by foot' (Tiebout, 1956).
+either left unspecified or it is assumed that the mobility of persons (and of firms, a fact rarely mentioned) automatically induces these units to cater for individual preferences.
+This criticism also applies to a closely related concept of fiscal federalism, namely 'voting by foot' (Tiebout 1956).
 This preference revealing mechanism makes comparatively efficient suppliers grow in size, and the others shrink.
 According to this model of federalism, the political jurisdictions are exogenously given, are multi-purpose, and do not overlap, while the political supply process is left unspecified.
-In contrast, we emphasize the need to study the political supply process explicitly.
+In contrast, we emphasize the need to explicitly study the political supply process.
 In line with Epple and Zelenitz (1981), exit and entry is considered insufficient to eliminate rent extraction by governments.
-Individuals must have the opportunity to raise voice in the form of voting.
-Buchanan's 'clubs' (see Buchanan, 1965; Sandler and Tschirhart, 1980) are similar to FOCJ because their size is determined endogenously by the benefits and costs of the club members.
+Individuals must have the possibility to raise voice in the form of voting.
+Buchanan's 'clubs' (see Buchanan 1965, Sandler and Tschirhart 1980) are similar to FOCJ because their size is determined endogenously by club members' benefits and costs.